 For applications relating to sport and recreation, we would suggest the Department of Transport, Tourism and Sport (www.dttas.ie).

-For applications relating to the arts or to national culture and heritage (including the Irish language), we would suggest the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs (www.ahrrga.gov.ie).
+For applications relating to the arts or to national culture and heritage (including the Irish language), we would suggest the Department of Culture, Heritage and the Gaeltacht (www.chg.gov.ie) or the Arts Council (www.artscouncil.ie).

-For applications relating to natural environment, we would suggest the Department of Housing, Planning, Community and Local Government (www.housing.gov.ie), or alternatively the Department of Communications, Climate Action and Environment (www.dccae.gov.ie).
+For applications relating to natural environment, we would suggest the Department of Housing, Planning, Community and Local Government via your Local Authority (www.housing.gov.ie), or alternatively the Department of Communications, Climate Action and Environment (www.dccae.gov.ie).